JamesSinnott1994/Quiz-Game/README.md

 - Selected 'main' branch and 'root' folder to deploy to GitHub pages, and pressed 'Save'.
 - Navigated to https://jamessinnott1994.github.io/Quiz-Game/ to view deployed website.

+### Forking

+To contribute to this website you can Fork it by following the procedure below:
+- Go to the repository page.
+- Click the Fork button on the top right of the page.
+- This creates a copy in your personal repository.
+- When you're finished making changes, return to original repository and press "New Pull Request" to request your changes be merged into the original project.

 ### Creating a local clone
 - Project can be downloaded as a .zip file by clicking the 'Code' button in the project repository and clicking 'Download ZIP'.
 - Project can also be cloned by entering `git clone https://github.com/JamesSinnott1994/Quiz-Game.git` in the terminal.